Houston hangs a hundred on Tulsa

 Terry Lieweke kicks it through / Houston Chronicle

 Lieweke also caused some grief for the NCAA.
 While trying to tally the stats from the game, the NCAA realized their computers could not process 100 points in a game.
-They’d been set up to only accept scores up to 99 points.
+They’d been set up only to accept scores up to 99 points.
 The Cougars caused a Y2K event 31 years before it was a thing.

 100-6 Houston / Tulsa 1968